Start the conversation

 That’s because it finds the stocks that are priced to get you the biggest returns.

 We track the 1,500 most profitable companies on the market and assign each one a VQScore.
-To get the score, we use only the key factors that find stocks ready to outperform the market.
+To get the score, we use only the key factors that find stocks ready to far outperform "average" returns.

 A stock’s VQScore is derived from a blended analysis of a company’s underlying earnings power, its profit growth, and its EPS acceleration or deceleration.
 Then we balance the result against recent demand for the company’s shares.

 A VQScore of 4.00 or higher puts a stock in the “Buy Zone.”
 These are the stocks priced to make you money.

 NOTE: When you see the “Warning” sign, it means that a stock did not meet our minimum criteria for profitability to get a VQScore.
 There are exceptions – some stocks without a VQScore can still make you money.
 Our investing experts will always let you know about those opportunities.
 And the VQScores can change every day as market conditions fluctuate, so check back on your stock soon.

 The Power of the VQScore

 A stock’s VQScore is determined by its position our Value Quadrants.
 Each Value Quadrant represents a different combination of a stock’s value, demand, and growth prospects.

 Stocks in Quadrant 4 – meaning they have a VQScore of 4.00 or higher – give you the best opportunity at the biggest returns.